open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 ## Terrain

+Terrain plays a limited roll in Squadrons and is not needed for every game, however it can add some interest to have some small items such as asteroids, debris, or other such items.

 There are two types of terrain available in Squadrons: Obscuring and Dangerous.
 Models may move freely across this terrain with the following additional rules.

 ### Obscuring